Dynamic Cantor Derivative Logic: Preliminaries

 The function $f$ is {\em persistent} if it is a bijection and for all $w,v\in W$, $w\sqsubset v$ if and only if $f(w) \sqsubset f(v)$.
-We say that a Kripke frame is {\em invertible} if it is equipped with a persistent function. \end{definition}
+We say that a Kripke frame is {\em invertible} if it is equipped with a persistent function. \end{defi}